jgressmann/pokemon/README.md

 ## Compatibility

-* You need QtCreator 3.5.1 or build it yourself using the current master branch.
+* You need to build QtCreator from source using the current master branch.
 * The debugger has been tested with Lua 5.1 and 5.2 on Linux (x86_64).
 * The Windows implementation is a stub and doesn't work right now.